Vogue (KMFDM song)

 "Vogue" is a song by industrial rock band KMFDM from their 1992 album Money.
 The song hit No. 19 on Billboard's Dance/Club Play Songs chart in May 1992.
 The tracks on the single are also included on the singles compilation album, Extra, Vol. 1.
+The single version is an extended 12" mix that differs from the album version, featuring more guitar-work.

 Track listing

 All songs written and composed by Sascha Konietzko unless otherwise noted.